Secodis/TSS-WEB/README.md

 ## Purpose

-The purpose of this framework is to offer a comprehensive collection of valuable technical and organizational AppSec controls.
-These controls are designed to be easily adopted by anyone needing to define and implement them within an organization.
+The purpose of this framework is to offer a comprehensive collection technical and organizational AppSec controls that you can use to create you can use for your own security standards, policies, or security concepts.
+You can use all of them or just pick the ones you need.

 ## Types of Requirements